LenderPanel.com

 Kensington Mortgage

-Questions and answers: Kensington Mortgage transfer of equity
+Kensington Mortgage transfer of equity: q and a’s

-General Advice to read in supplemental the above Kensington Mortgage transfer of equity Info :
+Important warnings to consider in in addition to the above Kensington Mortgage transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Kensington Mortgage conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Kensington Mortgage This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your lawyer will check with Kensington Mortgage This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Kensington Mortgage or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity transaction.

-If you do not keep up the payments on your mortgage with Kensington Mortgage your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Kensington Mortgage.

 Preparing the Transfer of Equity with a Kensington Mortgage Mortgage